RL Fine-Tuning Heals OOD Forgetting in SFT

 \section{Rotation Matters: A SVD Analysis on Parameter Matrices}

 Based on our "SFT forgets, RL recovers", found in Section~\ref{sec:results_analysis}, we would like to understand what is the underlying mechanism that causes the different behaviors of SFT vs. RL.
 Recent work has shown that the spectrum of parameter matrices can offer an interpretable window on how its internal representations evolve and how they relate to downstream performance~\citep{staats2025smallsingularvaluesmatter, yunis2024approaching}.
 With this lens, we can track the changes in parameter space during SFT and RL stages with Singular Value Decomposition (SVD)~\citep{aghajanyan2020intrinsic, yunis2024approaching} and conduct ablation studies to explore the impacts of singular values/vectors of weight matrices on model performance.
-We introduce the experimental setup in Section~\ref{sec:svd_setup}, present the results and analysis in Section~\ref{sec:ablation_singular_values} and~\ref{sec:ablation_singular_vectors}, and provide actionable insights in Section~\ref{sec:insights} (initial results in Appendix~\ref{appendix:rotation_aware_ft}).
+We introduce the experimental setup in Section~\ref{sec:svd_setup}, present the results and analysis in Section~\ref{sec:ablation_singular_values} and~\ref{sec:ablation_singular_vectors}.